 Car insurance statistics cite that liability, collision, and personal injury protection coverages can help protect you, your vehicle, or passengers in case of an accident.

-Currently, 48 out of 50 US states require car insurance.
+Currently, 48 states require car insurance.
 Unless you’re from Virginia or New Hampshire, you don’t have any choice but to reach out to your pocket and take some cash out for auto insurance coverage.

 If you want to know what else auto insurance can do for you, you can find the latest statistics and trends below.

 Informative Car Insurance Facts (Editor’s Choice)